What Are Market Bubbles? [And How to Identify Them]

 In the upswing in the debt cycle, the promises to deliver money (namely, debt burdens) rise relative to the money supply, economic growth, and all forms of liquidity available to borrowers to pay back their obligations (which come from incomes, new borrowing, and asset sales).

-Many business cycles add up to a longer term debt cycle that ends when short-term interest rates hit zero.
+Many business cycles add up to a longer-term debt cycle that ends when short-term interest rates hit zero and can’t be pushed further.

-Lowering interest rates increases the demand for debt and it also raises asset prices and people’s wealth (through the present value effect in terms of what lowering interest rates does to increase asset prices).
+Over the multi-decade arc of the developed-world debt cycle, each cyclical peak and cyclical trough in interest rates has generally been lower than the one before.
+Lowering interest rates increases the demand for debt and also raises asset prices and people’s wealth (through the present-value effect: lower interest rates lift asset prices).

 Generally, this creates progressively higher debt levels relative to income and reduces the capacity to raise interest rates without triggering an intolerable drawdown in the economy.

-Eventually, short-term interest rates hit zero and the capacity to push credit creation further can’t go on.
+Eventually, short-term interest rates hit zero and the capacity to push credit creation further via conventional policy can’t go on.

 The hitting of the zero lower bound usually occurs when: